lakis006/generated-readme/Generated-ReadMe.md

   # generated-readme

   ## Description
-  This project is designed to generate a really cool read me
+  this project just created a new readme file called generated-readme

   ## Installation
-  npm install
+  npm i

   # Utilization
-  enter prompts then get presented with readme generated
+  answer the question prompts then get presented a file

   ## License
   MIT